arjunshen0y/poster_pretension/README.md

 # poster_pretension
-a simple application that downloads movie posters from the internet and set it as icon for the movie folder
+a simple application that downloads original or alternate movie poster and set it as icon for the movie folder.